This post may contain affiliate links. Read the full disclosure

 For a much more challenging multi-day walk, for anyone who enjoys hiking, the Yuraygir Coastal Walks have expansive tracks suited to 1, 2 or 4 day walks.

-Other popular walking tracks, including some that form part of the Yuraygir Coastal Walk, include the following:
+Other popular walking tracks, including some that form part of the Yuraygir Coastal Walk in Yuraygir National Park, include the following:

 The Historic Yamba Hill Walk – Medium grade 3km walk